spennell/JRDevopsInterview/README.md

 REDIS_QUEUE = "QUEUE1"
 ```

-If you want to run the app locally for testing as part of troubleshooting as outlined below or would like to run the app locally make sure you have a local copy of redis running and update the **.env** accordingly.

 ### Containers

-Create the following containers based on the provided source code. **Bonus if done using multi stage builds**.
+Create the following containers based on the provided source code. **Bonus if done using multi-stage builds**.
 Reference the bin/build.sh script for a hint.

 **Recommendations:** A solution that has been tested uses the `python:3.10.9-slim-bullseye` docker image.